GIS-Info/GIS-Info.github.io/README.md

 ## About

-This guide was launched in September 2019, and the latest update time is Feb 2022.
-We aim to provide timely and comprehensive information of global graduate-level programs in geographic information sciences (GIS).
-Authors of this guide are from GIS-related programs, being either current graduate students, recent alumni, or young faculty.
+This guide was launched in September 2019, and the latest update time is April 2022.
+We aim to provide timely and comprehensive information of global graduate-level programs in geographic information sciences (GIS)-related fields (e.g., remote sensing, urban studies, ecology).
+Authors of this guide are from GIS-related programs, being either current graduate students, recent alumni, or young faculties.
 We mainly provide first-hand information about GIS-related programs and potential supervisors.
 We hope this guide can help those who are seeking graduate school opportunities in GIS.

+GISphere guide is one key product of the GISphere project.
 GISphere is a voluntary project started by a group of Chinese young scholars who study GIScience worldwide.
 GISphere is devoted to bridging the digital and information gap for students who are in geography-related majors and help them to access the most up-to-date information on M.S./Ph.D. opportunities, funding availabilities, webinars, and competitions globally.
 Our Chinese version website ([www.gisphere.net](https://www.gisphere.net/)) has achieved great success in China.
-We have published over 100 blogs with the support of more than 100 volunteers.
+We have published over 150 blogs with the support of more than 200 volunteers.
 More than 5,000 students and teachers have been benefited from our community.
-We hope the English version website can help more students for applying GIS-related programs around the world.
+We hope the English version website can help more students for applying GIS-related programs (e.g., remote sensing, urban studies, other directions in geography) around the world.

-Due to the time constraint, there might be some incorrect information.
+Due to the time constraint, there might be some typo in this guide.
 We welcome all kinds of corrections, suggestions, and feedback.
 Please feel free to leave a message on our [GitHub project](https://github.com/gisphere/gisphere.github.io) or send an email to [gisphere@outlook.com](mailto:gisphere@outlook.com).
 We would appreciate it if you could star, share, and disseminate this project!

 **We thank [all authors](pages/authors) who contributed to his guide！**